redis/redis-doc/commands/hincrby.md

 If `field` does not exist the value is set to `0` before the operation is performed.

-The range of values supported by `HINCRBY` is limited to 64 bit signed integers.
+The range of values supported by `HINCRBY` is limited to 64-bit signed integers.

 @return